 Participants will receive a collection of primary documents in advance of the seminar, specific to the content of each program, which will be the basis of most discussions.
-They include writings by James Madison, sections of The Federalist Papers, selections from Antifederalist writers, and other fundamental documents.
-Each seminar includes an intensive session on ways of reading a document of political or constitutional theory.
+They may include writings by James Madison, sections of The Federalist, selections from Antifederalist writers, and other fundamental documents.

-Seminar Materials: You will receive readings that are specially edited and assembled to reflect the theme of the Seminar.
+James Madison's Montpelier will provide all participants with accommodations, meals, and reading materials that are specially edited and assembled to reflect the theme of the Seminar.

-Recertification Points: Educators will receive documentation of the Seminar’s contact hours to qualify you for professional development from your local school system, according to your own school policies.
+Educators will receive documentation of the Seminar’s contact hours to qualify for professional development from your local school system, according to your own school policies.

 Continuing Education Credits are available for an additional fee through James Madison University.

 Apply Online for our Montpelier Seminars.

 Please note, we are now using a new application system!
 If you have applied for a Montpelier Seminar before, you will need to create a new login.
 Thanks!

 You will be notified of your status shortly after you submit your application.
 Eligible applicants who cannot be included in a Seminar will be placed on a waiting list for any vacancies that may occur.